AhmedAHamada/dynamicOversetZoneFvMesh/README.md

 * OpenFOAM v2212/2306.
 While it may compile against other versions, this has not been tested and is currently not supported.

 # Usage
-* Make sure that OpenFOAM v2012 is loaded into your environment
+* Make sure that OpenFOAM v2212/v2306 is loaded into your environment
+* Copy the Overset Source folder to the OpenFOAM $SRC directory
 * Compile all libraries and apps with
 ````
+cd $(SRC)/overset
 wmake
 ````